Union County, Ohio: Military heritage

 Union County has a military heritage dating back to the American Revolution, and was a frequent location for the organization of military companies.
 Because the government paid the soldiers with land grants in the west during the revolution, Union County became home to many of these soldiers after the war.
-A notable soldier was Col. W.L.
-Curry, who served on the Virginia Line.
 A recorded 14 soldiers from the revolution eventually made their way to Union County, with many others unrecorded because of poor record keeping.

 The War of 1812 broke out with early battles fought in the Northwest Territory, including Lake Erie.
 A descendant of a hero, Oliver Hazard Perry, from the War of 1812, named Robert S. Beightler, was a native of Union County.
 A company of 13 Union County men was assembled for this war, with many other natives of Union County joining companies from outside the county, including a company formed by Jonathan Alder.
 Over 100 natives of the county would serve in the war.

-When the Mexican War broke in 1845 following the annexation of Texas into the United States, Union County enthusiastically provided men, totalling over 30.
+When the Mexican War broke in 1845 following the annexation of Texas into the United States, Union County provided men, totalling over 30.

 The American Civil War followed, which was not greeted in the same manner the previous war was.
-However, Union County would provide 3200 men for that war, suffering the casualties of 1,035 wounded, killed, or missing, while producing notable leaders such as Norton P. Chipman.
-They fought in 31 principal battles, from Bull Run to Appomattox.
+However, Union County would provide 3,200 men for that war, while producing notable leaders such as Norton P. Chipman.

-Union County would produce veterans from the Spanish–American War, World War One, Mexican Conflict, World War Two, Korean War, Vietnam War, Persian Gulf War, the Iraq and Afghanistan Wars, and the War on Terror, as well as other conflicts throughout the United States' history.
-Marysville native Cornelia Cole Fairbanks, wife of U.S. Vice President Charles W. Fairbanks, would serve as President of the Daughters of the American Revolution in the early 20th century.

 In 2007, the Union County Veterans Remembrance Committee dedicated the Union County Veterans Memorial on the northeast lawn of the courthouse.
 This was sponsored through private, public, and corporate grants and donations, including support from the Union County Foundation.
-In attendance were hundreds of citizens, U.S. Representative Deborah Pryce, and many other political and civic leaders.
-In 2008, the Ohio National Guard opened a new $8.2 million Marysville facility on the eastside adjacent to the YMCA.
-The Ohio Army National Guard headquarters in Columbus is named after Marysville native Gen. Robert S. Beightler.
+In 2008, the Ohio National Guard opened a new $8.2 million Marysville facility.